Bastaeshak/cloudora-phishing-campaign/KQL-Queries-Investigation-and-Evidence.md

 Purpose: Confirm that Freya Lynn interacted with the phishing campaign and submitted her credentials before the suspicious sign in occurred.

+Result: Freya Lynn submitted credentials to the PayrollPhish-A campaign at 08:47:12 UTC from IP address 198.51.100.20.
+This confirmed that the phishing email successfully captured valid user credentials and that Freya's account required immediate containment and further investigation.

 ## **Query 12: Freya Sign In Timeline**

 CloudoraSignin_CL